nikfrank/react-ulpan/README.md

 #### (concept) mocking the network call for offline devving

-Working in a team project, we not have a local server available for us to run, or we may not want to rely on it when developing a feature with specific data requirements.
+Working in a team project, we might not have a local server available for us to run, or we may not want to rely on it when developing a feature with specific data requirements.

-In these cases, it will often be convenient to be able to replace our network calls with "fake network calls", which run asynchronously, but do not rely on any code outside of our front end application to complete.
+In these cases, it will often be convenient to be able to replace our network calls with "fake network calls", which run asynchronously, but do not rely on any code outside of our front end application to complete, and will always return the data we want them to.

 This pattern is called "network mocking" and is one of my favourite tools for maintaining productivity independence for server and front end teams.